HoursDEV01/Hours/README.md

 <b>Hours Core integration/staging tree</b>

-Version 0.21.4 is in testing and should not be used at this time until further notice.
+Version 0.21.4 is now the latest default code base.
+It will connect to all official nodes but mining should be limited to the 0.15.2 version until the official rollout and after the official nodes have updated.

 https://discord.gg/2JjQ27qPju